 Skin fold dermatitis in dogs

-Skin fold dermatitis explained
+Skin fold dermatitis is common in:

 When to contact your vet